Casey Abrams: Early life

 Abrams was born on February 12, 1991, in Austin, Texas, to Pam Pierce and Ira Abrams.
 His father is Jewish and his mother is from a Catholic background, and Abrams grew up in an interfaith family.
 He spent his early years in the Chicago area, first in Evanston, Illinois, then in Wilmette, where he attended McKenzie Elementary School.

 Abrams later moved to California and attended middle school and high school there.
 He was a student at Idyllwild Arts Academy in Idyllwild, California, where his father taught film production.
 At Idyllwild Arts, he studied classical bass instruction and improvisation, and participated in the jazz ensembles, gaining a foundation in music history, piano, and jazz piano, and learning to write musical scores for films.

 After graduating from Idyllwild in 2009, he attended University of Colorado at Boulder as a music major.
-He worked as a film camp counselor at Idyllwild Arts Summer Camp prior to his appearance on American Idol.
+He worked as a film camp counselor at Idyllwild Arts Summer Camp before his appearance on American Idol.

-Abrams suffers from ulcerative colitis, an inflammatory disease which causes ulceration and inflammation of the colon, and that occasionally requires blood transfusions, which resulted in his having to be hospitalized while on American Idol.
+Abrams has ulcerative colitis, an inflammatory disease which causes ulceration and inflammation of the colon, and that occasionally requires blood transfusions, which resulted in his having to be hospitalized while on American Idol.

 Abrams lists as his musical influences Ray Charles, Frank Sinatra, Oscar Peterson, and James Taylor, as well as Marshall Hawkins, head of the jazz department at Idyllwild Arts Academy.

 American Idol

 Overview

 Abrams auditioned for the tenth season of American Idol in Austin, Texas.
 He was selected as one of the Top 24 semi-finalists, but two days before he was due to perform for the semi-finals, he suffered severe stomach pains and was rushed to the hospital.
 He was well enough to perform on performance night, and was one of the five male vote receivers to advance to the Top 13; however, he missed the Top 13 results show due to his illness.
-He was the lowest vote receiver on the Top 11 result show, but was saved by the judges; they chose to save him immediately, stopping his supposedly last performance on the show halfway through it.
+He was the lowest vote receiver on the Top 11 results show, but was saved by the judges; they chose to save him immediately, stopping his supposedly last performance on the show halfway through it.
 He is the third finalist to be saved by the judges in three seasons.

 Abrams was eliminated from the competition on April 28, 2011, finishing in sixth place.
-During his last performance he sang "I Put a Spell on You" by Screamin' Jay Hawkins, a song he had performed during the semi-finals.
-During the performance he kissed audience members, rolled onto the stage, thanked the judges, and sang the last two words ("you're mine") to fellow contestant Haley Reinhart.
+During his last performance, he sang "I Put a Spell on You" by Screamin' Jay Hawkins, a song he had performed during the semi-finals.
+During the performance, he kissed audience members, rolled onto the stage, thanked the judges, and sang the last two words ("you're mine") to fellow contestant Haley Reinhart.

 On May 25, 2011, Abrams sang "Fat Bottomed Girls" with Jack Black on the American Idol finale.